angelinopires/Alura-Advanced-JS/README.md

 https://github.com/creationix/nvm
 ```

-First you have to download the project:
+You've finished?
+Great!
+Then you have to download the project:

 ```
 git clone https://github.com/angelinopires/Alura-Advanced-JS